Diana Ankudinova: After You Are Super!

-2021: ShowMaskGoOn
+2021: ShowMaskGoOn (ШОУМАСКГООН)

 Diana Ankudinova began taking part in ShowMaskGoOn on the NTV channel during its first weekly episode on September 25, 2021.
 This was a nine-episode weekly televised vocal contest among nine professionals, with the finale scheduled for November 20, 2021.
 That final show concluded with Diana Ankudinova being declared the overall winner of the series of nine programs.

 ShowMaskGoOn was a competition among 9 professional singers associated with 3 major vocal competitions that had appeared on the Russian NTV network.
 The shows were You Are Super, Mask, and Superstar.
 The 9 participants acted as judges and commented and voted on the performances of each of the other participants.
 Each of the 9 songs were to be from a different specified song classification, except for one song which was the choice of the performer.
 Each episode also had a guest judge who could vote and comment on the participants performances, but the guest judge did not perform a song.

 At the end of each episode, the participants and the guest judge had to rate the other participants on a scale of from 2 to 9 points.
 Participants could not vote on themselves.
 At the end of the final episode, Diana Ankudinova had accumulated 468 points, which was 25 points above the second-place finisher.